-These are limited series of collective work-sessions organized by the XPUB second-year's students and attended by all XPUB students, optionally including first year students, other students from PZI and WdKA MA and BA programmes, and/or other invited publics.
+These are limited series of collective work-sessions organized by the XPUB second-year's students and attended by all XPUB students, optionally including first year students and other students from PZI and WdKA MA and BA programmes.

 Each session is conducted by second years who organize the session around a topic and format related to their graduation projects and which will function as an opportunity to develop, experiment, test and discuss prototypes collectively.